 From Jung’s A Study in the the Process of Individuation in The Archetypes and the Collective Unconscious, Volume 9, p.
 335 (Google Books)

 On the days following, the patient was overcome by feelings of self-pity.
 It became clear to her how much she regretted never having had any children.
 She felt like a neglected animal or a lost child.
 This mood grew into a regular Weltschmerz, and she felt like the “all-compassionate Tathagata” (Buddha).
 Only when she had completely given way to these feelings could she bring herself to paint another picture.
-Real liberation comes not from glossing over or repressing painful states of feeling, but only from experiencing them to the full
+Real liberation comes not from glossing over or repressing painful states of feeling, but only from experiencing them to the full.

 In the midst of writing this book.
 I lost my beloved son, as have many other patients and parents.
 The sentences above were written long before.
 I can either curl up and die from grief or live toward the values he and I shared.
 Jung challenges us directly: “Real liberation comes not from glossing over or repressing painful states of feeling, but only from experiencing them to the full.”